How to Teach Adding and Subtracting Decimals

 Lining up the decimal points helps us line up the place values so that place values are added with or subtracted from ‘like’ place values.

-And what do we do if they numbers don’t even HAVE a decimal point??
+And what do they do if the numbers don’t even HAVE a decimal point??
 (Some students get pretty lost when that happens.)

-Start With Estimating When Adding or Subtracting Decimals
+Start With an Estimate When Adding and Subtracting Decimals

-- Add a decimal point if needed (for whole numbers) and annex zeros so the decimal part of the numbers have the same place values.
+3. Add a decimal point if needed (for whole numbers) and annex zeros so the decimal part of the numbers have the same number of place values.

-- Compare the answer to the estimate to see if the answer is close.
+5. Compare the answer to the estimate to see if the answer is reasonable.